chipzx92/DataEngineeringI320/docs/exercises/card_exercise/index.md

 - Pick two values for each kind of adjective.
 E.g., Red and Green for color.

 # Task Four
+- Each row of four students will be a team.
+Working together, do the following:
 - Use four yellow post-it notes and write the name of a different item on each one (ie "Mug", "Pen")
 - Use another four yellow post-it notes to write down each of the adjectives.
 You should have Red written on one Pink post-it, and Green on another.
 - Use the green string to link the post-its to describe the items.
     - e.g., the "Green" post-it should be linked to the "Vase" card and to the "Highlighter" card.

 # Task Five

-- Arrange three desks in a row.
-These will be our three tables.
+- Divide your desk for your team into three sections.
+These will be our three "tables".
 - Using a blue post-it in the top left corner, give each table a name.
     - The first table should be called "objects"
     - The second table should be called "colors"